Anashost/HA-Animated-cards/mushroom-legacy-template-card.md

-Those effects also works with:
+Those Animations also works with:

 `mushroom legacy template card`